 As discussed above, the Company entered into an employment agreement with Mr. Colo on February 7, 2020.
-Except in the event of a voluntary termination by Mr. Colo without good reason, termination by the Company with cause, or upon a termination at death or for disability, Mr. Colo will receive severance of (i) two times his base salary, (ii) a pro-rata short-term incentive award based on actual performance for the full year in which the termination occurs or the full-year award for any completed year unpaid as of the date of termination, and (iii) a pro-rata long-term incentive award for the year in which termination occurs or the full-year award for any completed year unpaid as of the date of termination, accept in the event of a termination by the Company with cause, upon termination all outstanding restricted stock units that are then unvested will vest.
-Upon a termination for disability or death, Mr. Colo or his estate will receive severance of (i) one times his base salary, (ii) a pro-rata short-term incentive award based on actual performance for the full-year award for any completed year unpaid as of the date of termination for disability or death, Mr. Colo or his estate will receive severance of (i) one times his base salary, (ii) a pro-rata short-term incentive award based on actual performance for the full year in which the termination occurs or the full-year unpaid as of the dull-year award for any completed year unpaid as of the dull-year long-term incentive award for any completed year unpaid as of the dull-year long-term incentive award for any completed year unpaid as of the dull-year unpaid as of the date of termination and (iii) the full-year long-term incentive award for any completed year unpaid as of the date of termination.
+Except in the event of a voluntary termination by Mr. Colo without good reason, termination by the Company with cause, or upon a termination at death or for disability, Mr. Colo will receive severance of (i) two times his base salary, (ii) pro-rata short-term incentive and long-term incentive awards based on actual performance for the full year in which the termination occurs, and (iii) the full-year short-term incentive awards for any completed year unpaid as of the date of termination; provided, however, that a prior full year short-term incentive award is payable even in the event of a voluntary termination without good reason or a termination for cause.
+In addition, except in the event of a termination by the Company with cause, upon termination all outstanding restricted stock units that are then unvested will vest.
+Upon a termination for disability or death, Mr. Colo or his estate will receive severance of (i) one times his base salary, (ii) a pro-rata short-term incentive award based on actual performance for the full year in which the termination occurs and (iii) the full-year short-term incentive awards for any completed year unpaid as of the date of termination